-How to use Symantec Endpoint Protection Manager to add an exception for Intrusion Prevention Policy
+How to use Symantec Endpoint Protection Manager to add an Intrusion Prevention exception

-A group of Symantec Endpoint Protection clients are detecting traffic that exploits a vulnerability against which they have already been patched, or that is known to be a False Positive.
+A group of Symantec Endpoint Protection clients are detecting traffic that is known to be a False Positive (FP).
 You want to know how to add an exception in the Intrusion Prevention (IPS) Policy to allow traffic despite this specific Signature ID.

 The SEP clients receive pop-ups and log entries similar to: